 The scary part of Halloween should be witches and ghosts, not the candy.
-Some families choose to #KeepItTeal and only have non-food treats.
-But if you are looking for allergy-friendly treats to hand out, or for the "switch witch" to leave for your little goblin, here are some top-8 free Halloween candy ideas.
+Food-centered holidays can be stressful when managing food allergies.
+With planning, your family can still safely enjoy Halloween.
+If you are looking for allergy-friendly treats, here are some top 8 free Halloween candy ideas.
 These candies are free of peanuts, tree nuts, dairy, egg, soy, wheat, fish and shellfish.

 On Sept.
 13, 2019, the U.S. Food and Drug Administration’s (FDA) Allergenic Products Advisory Committee recommended the approval of Aimmune Therapeutics’ peanut treatment, Palforzia.
 If approved, Palforzia would be ground-breaking for the future of food allergy treatments.
 What Is Palforzia?
 Palforzia, also known as AR101, is a type of oral immunotherapy (OIT) for peanut allergy.
 If approved, it would be the first FDA-approved treatment for peanut allergy.
 Currently, some allergists already...

 Our report – the My Life With Food Allergy: Parent Survey Report – gives a summary of the emotional, social and financial impact on the parent or caregiver of a child with food allergies.
 Read more about the findings.

 The Asthma and Allergy Foundation of America (AAFA) addresses concerns regarding the Final Evidence Report assessing the clinical effectiveness and value of treatments for peanut allergy released by the Institute for Clinical and Economic Review (ICER) on July 10, 2019.
 ICER’s report may cause concern for the allergy community that the findings will restrict access to new treatments for peanut allergy.